by Dr. C.H. Weaver M.D. updated 11/2022

 A second clinical trail compared treatment with Tagrisso to standard treatment with Tarceva or Iressa as first line therapy in 556 patients from Asia, Europe, and North America with NSCLC and EGFR mutations.

 Overall treatment with Tagrisso improved progression-free survival by 54%.
-The overall response to treatment was 80% with Tagrisso compared to 75% with standard of care treatment.
-The average duration of response was two-fold higher for patients treated with Tagrisso (17.6 months) compared to standard of care (8.7 months).
+The overall response to treatment was 80% with Tagrisso and average duration of response was two-fold higher for patients treated with Tagrisso (17.6 months) compared to standard of care (8.7 months).
 The median progression-free survival was 16.5 months with Tagrisso compared to 11.0 months for the standard therapy.

 The EGFR M766Q mutation represents a novel Tagrisso resistance mechanism and may potentially be treated with Nerylnx (neratinib) or poziotinib.